dojo-modeling/dojo-docs/geotemporal-format.md

 ### Overview

-The CauseMos compliant format is a tabular data representation that is stored as gzipped parquet.
+The Geotemporal format is a tabular data representation that is stored as gzipped parquet.
 Data will have a fixed set of columns plus arbitrary `qualifier` columns:

 | timestamp  | country  | admin1 | admin2      | admin3 | lat      | lng      | feature  | value | qualifier_1 |
 |------------|----------|--------|-------------|--------|----------|----------|----------|-------|-------------|